Skip to content

 Fees

-Fee is $45 per person and includes the cost of instruction and online handout materials.
+The fee is $75 per person and includes the cost of instruction, all listed meals and online handout materials.

 Evaluation